 The two Armstrongs write the songs but they write in isolation, rarely working together during the writing stages.
 As a result, two distinctly different styles of Slack are present.

-In complete contrast to the writing of the songs, the development of the song is highly collaborative.
+In complete contrast to the writing of the songs, the development of each song is highly collaborative.
 All band members work the quality control knobs, contributing musical ideas and expertise and keeping each other in check and adding to the flavour.